lautiamkok/koa-modular/README.md

 Koa Modular
 ===========

-A skeleton for Koa2 modular application + MongoDB.
+> A basic example creating a Koa modular application + MongoDB.

 Read the post [here](https://scotch.io/@lautiamkok/creating-a-modular-koa-application) about this repository.